Idenroad/ADHD-helper/Readme.md

-This repository will contain some planner for adhd
+This repository will contain some Taskade planners for adhd

 # 🧠 <u><span style="color:red">ADHD Daily Quest Planner</span></u>